Fingersoup/Scratch-Pad/README.md

 # Scratch Pad - A Privacy Focused Word Processor

-A word processor designed specifically for healthcare (or other clerical) environments, offering both fast general-purpose editing and secure encrypted document handling.
+A word processor designed specifically for professional healthcare (any clerical) environments, offering both fast general-purpose editing and secure encrypted document handling.

-## 🏥 Perfect for Healthcare Environments
+## 🏥 Perfect for Healthcare

-> Scratch Pad is intuitive enough for anyone — from the front desk to clinical staff.
+> Scratch Pad is intuitive enough for anyone — from the front desk reception to administrative staff.
 A custom word processor designed for everyday workflow, with an option of privacy-first features ready if you need them.
 >
 >
 ## 🚀 Getting Started